Last week I showed you how to get your blog up and running with SiteGround.

 Yes, Amazon has its own affiliate program!
 You can link to anything sold on Amazon and get a commission.
 There are different programs for the US, EU, Canada and some other countries, so make sure you sign up for the right one for your audience.
 On the down side, Amazon commission rates are quite low and the cookie length is only 24 hours.
 But on the plus side, Amazon is a very trusted brand so conversion rates tend to be high!

-ShopStyle Collective is best for fashion and home items.
+MagicLinks is best for fashion and home items.
 If you are a lifestyle blogger you will find loads of great products here.
 I use this network for Pinterest affiliate marketing, but not so much on my blogs because it doesn’t really fit my niche.
-One cool thing about ShopStyle Collective is that it pays you for each click, not just for purchases!
+One cool thing about MagicLinks is that some of the partner companies will pay you for each click, not just for purchases!
 This means you can start making money your very first day 🙂

 Awin (formerly Affiliate Window) is a network with lots of different brands and shops.
 They cover everything from travel to fashion to personal finance.
 You need to apply to each brand individually.
 They are also the affiliate partner for Etsy, which is an awesome site with products in many niches.